Hey Howdy and Welcome. And thanks for visiting my website.

 I hope you’ll enjoy looking around.

-In addition to all the things you’re supposed to find on personal websites - contact info, a comprehensive resume, a standard bio and a series of headshots that actually look like me - you’ll also find links to a representative selection of articles, interviews, production photos, podcasts and some random video clips, including some of the TV work I’ve done over the years.
+In addition to all the things you’re supposed to find on personal websites - contact info, a comprehensive resume, a standard bio and a series of headshots that actually look like me - you’ll also find links to a representative selection of recent work, production photos, interviews and podcasts, and some random video clips, including some of the TV work I’ve done over the years.
 Naturally, it’s all stuff I’m very proud of, and very grateful for, and I feel more than a little fortunate to be able to share it with you.

 Some more about me: